bumboks2011/musarioOld/readme.md

 - **Search**.
 Provides the ability to search for songs on the Internet and, as well as Everyday download them and add to their playlists.
 - **Upload**.
 Allows you to upload songs in mp3 format to your playlists.
 - **UpTube**.
 Allows you to download sound from video from YouTube using url and add it to playlists.

+You can also see an example [musario.ml](https://musario.ml "musario.ml").

+# Documentation
+Swagger located at /documentation.
+You can also look [here](https://musario.ml/documentation "musario.ml/documentation").

 # Requirements
 - php 7.2.2